 and frequently acts as a visiting critic at City College School of Architecture, Pratt Institute, Columbia University and the Cooper Union.

 Gil Even-Tsur AIA is a registered Architect in New York State, Maryland and in Israel.

 Recently, Gil’s Architecture Workshop was selected as finalist in competition to design the Israel

 Thibaut DeGryse has a 15 plus years of professional experiences in architecture.
 Before his collaboration with Mr. Gil Even-Tsur he had the opportunity to work for some of the most renowned architects.
-He worked for Skidmore, Owings and Merrill in New York, Renzo Piano Building Workshop in Genoa, Italy and for ten years as a project Architect for Richard Meier Architects in New York.
+He worked for Skidmore, Owings and Merrill in New York, Renzo Piano Building Workshop in Genoa, Italy and for ten years as a project Architect for Richard Meier Architects in New York. where he collaborated with Mr. Even-Tsur on the design of Rothschild Tower in Tel Aviv.
 All these architects received the Pritzker Prize, which is the equivalent of the Nobel prize for architecture.
 During these years he worked on a large array of projects such as museums, schools, office buildings, private residences and currently focusing on large multi-residential projects.
 His experience gave him the opportunity to work in the United States, Europe, Middle East and in Asia.
 The practice of architecture in different countries gave him the ability to work efficiently in multi cultural environments.
 His experiences include managing large teams, controlling the full scope of a project from the concept design to the end of construction.
 Mr. DeGryse demonstrates a careful attention of details an a great sensitivity to design.
 He studied architecture in Brussels, Belgium and in Milan, Italy and speaks English, Italian and French.
 In 2005 he was granted a United States Green-Card for extraodinnary ability in the field of architecture.